19 Aug Great writers build Great companies!!!

-- They can put themselves in someone’s shoes very easily.
-(Empathy is very crucial for the managers who manages their team members).
+They can put themselves in someone’s shoes very easily.
+Empathy is very crucial for managers who manage their team members.

-- Good writers know what to omit (Any information which does not contribute to main communication objectives needs to be omitted that’s the main role of a good leader.
+Any information which does not contribute to the main communication objectives needs to be omitted that’s the main role of a good leader.

 I would end this article with a statement that I firmly believe i.e. “Writing is the new currency for Ideas”.

 For interesting strategic insights into the world of Business and Retail, you can also follow me on